imShakil/autopi/README.md

 # Support

-If you would like to treat me some coffee, please,  buy me some coffee [here](https://www.buymeacoffee.com/imshakil) Thanks!
+If you found this helpful, please treat me some coffee [here](https://www.buymeacoffee.com/imshakil) Thanks!

 ~ Shakil